FlorinTP/vault_raft_localhost/README.md

 - Open another terminal console on the host and and oobserve the root_token files needed to login to UI.
-- Open a browser and login to Vault (transit) Server at http://localhost:8200 by using the token from vault/config/root_token-vault_1
+- Open a browser and login to Vault (transit) Server at http://localhost:8200 (* using the token from vault/config/root_token-vault_1 )
-- For login to the Vault cluster you may use any of the cluster nodes (port= 10*n + 8200) for example, for UI access on node 2 you may use the address http://localhost:8210 for UI access on node 3 you may use the address http://localhost:8220 for UI access on node 4 you may use the address http://localhost:8230 with the VAULT_TOKEN from root_token-vault_2
+- For login to the Vault cluster you may use any of the cluster nodes (port= 10*n + 8200)
+- For example, for UI access on node 2 you may use the address http://localhost:8210
+- For UI access on node 3 you may use the address http://localhost:8220
+- For UI access on node 4 you may use the address http://localhost:8230 (** by using the VAULT_TOKEN from root_token-vault_2 )

 # Additional facts: